PSI Start Frequently Asked Questions

-Interns who are unable to travel to Perimeter Institute in Waterloo, Ontario, Canada for the entire period may participate online.
 The minimum time commitment for the internship is 12 weeks.
-It may be possible to accommodate a candidate who's availability falls slightly outside of the above window but shifting the timeframe by weeks or months is not possible.
+Interns who are unable to travel to Perimeter Institute in Waterloo, Ontario, Canada for the entire period may participate online for part of their internship.
+It may be possible to accommodate a candidate whose availability falls slightly outside of the above window but shifting the timeframe by weeks or months is not possible.

 Can anyone in the world apply?
 Which countries are eligible?

 Students around the world who meet the eligibility criteria are welcome to apply.
 Students outside of the Eastern Time Zone should expect that the synchronous meeting schedule for the online school may not match their usual daily routine of waking and sleeping times.
 The online school will take place on Tuesdays and Thursdays at two different times each day: 9 am to 11:15 am, and 3:15 pm to 5:30 pm (Eastern Time) It is highly recommended that prospective applicants consider the time difference between Waterloo and their community before applying.